shauliz/node-express-multitenant/README.md

 Now we need to make sure all database operations have a where clause and the proper tenant id, we are doing it by adding a Prisma middleware which validates that all operations have the proper tenant id.
 This middleware assumes your tenant id column called `account_id`, however, you can override it.
 It only validates multi-tenancy if the table has the tenant id column in the requested model.
+If the table does not have the tenant id column in it, we will skip the multitenancy validation.

 There is a way to override the multitenancy validation on specific queries by adding the `ignoreMultitenancy` flag to the Prisma query.
 In future versions any use of this flag will be logged.